1. Writing a Multi Layer Feedforward Neural Network from Scratch

 And W

-is weight vector of shape (n, w)
+is the weight vector of shape (n, w)

 .
 X